 Premise was engaged by the Department of Transport and Main Roads (DTMR) to undertake specialist fauna surveys and produce a consolidated report.
-Drawing upon survey results and the findings of all previous surveys to identify significant fauna species and sensitive fauna habitat that could potentially be impacted by the proposed TSRC corridor.
+Drawing upon surveys results and the findings of all previous surveys to identify significant fauna species and sensitive fauna habitat that could potentially be impacted by the proposed TSRC corridor.

 The TSRC corridor had been subject to a number of fauna surveys carried out between 1994 and 2002.
 The report combined the information documented by all previous studies for adoption by the successful TSRC contractor.
 The report identified:

 - Significant fauna species and sensitive fauna habitat that could potentially be impacted by the project

 - Any specialist requirements for specific species, including fauna passage design and recommendations